alt-research/mach-avs-operator-setup/ethereum/mach-avs/optimism/README.md

-# Installation of MACH AVS using docker for Xterio
+# Installation of MACH AVS using docker for Optimism

 ## Prerequisites